hasithsen/headlinr/README.md

 ### Setup

-1. Clone with git or downlad zip.
+1. Clone with git or download zip.
 Leave directory structure unchanged.
 2. Add absolute path to ```headlinr.sh``` in your ```.*rc```.
 3. If ```lolcat``` is not present, remove it from ```headlinr.sh```